VENDU

 HR 354; GW 445; IGI Corr.
 115A; Essling 611; Sander 61; Accurti, Ed. saec.
 XV, p.
 108; Goff A-110; Schäfer /von Arnim 5.

-Essling called the Bonelli cuts “worthy of comparison to the best Venetian engravings of the end of the XVth century” (III, p.
+Essling described Bonelli’s vignettes as “worthy of comparison with the best Venetian engravings of the late fifteenth century” (III, p.
 78).
-Their stylistic similarity to the woodcuts of the Malermi Bible has often been noted; Hind suggested that they may have been designed by the same artist (Introduction to a History of Woodcut, pp. 413-14).
+Their stylistic resemblance to the woodcuts in the Malermi Bible has often been noted; Hind suggested that they may have been designed by the same artist (Introduction to a History of Woodcut, pp. 413-14).

-Copy carefully washed and a little short of head margin, tiny central crack on ¾ of the work restored, top corner of last leaf restored touching a few letters.
+Carefully washed copy with slightly short top margins, tiny central crack restored over ¾ of the book, upper corner of last leaf restored affecting a few letters.